Types of Coordinated Benefits

-Retirement Benefit (read more) You may draw a lifetime benefit if you satisfy age and service requirements.
+Retirement Benefit You may draw a lifetime benefit if you satisfy age and service requirements.

 Deferred Retirement You may defer receipt of your monthly benefit until you are age 55 or older.